 The terms of the New PRIDES will be the same as the original PRIDES except that the conversion rate will be revised so that, at the time the Rights are distributed, each New PRIDES will have a value equal to \$17.57 more than each original PRIDES, or, in the aggregate, approximately \$351.0 million.
 Accordingly, the Company recorded a non-cash charge of \$351.0 million in the fourth quarter of 1998 with an increase in additional paid-in capital and accrued liabilities of \$350.0 million and \$1.0 million, respectively, based on the prospective issuance of the Rights.
-The agreement also requires the Company to offer to sell four million additional PRIDES (having identical terms to currently outstanding PRIDES) to holders of Rights for cash, at a value which will be based on the valuation model that was utilized to set the conversion rate of the New PRIDES.
-Based on that valuation model, the currently outstanding PRIDES have a theoretical value of \$28.07 based on the closing price of the Company's common stock of \$16.6875 on March 17, 1999.
+The final agreement also requires the Company to offer to sell four million additional PRIDES (having identical terms to currently outstanding PRIDES) to holders of Rights for cash, at a value which will be based on the valuation model that was utilized to set the conversion rate of the New PRIDES.
 The offering of additional PRIDES will be made only pursuant to a prospectus filed with the SEC.
-The Company currently expects to use the proceeds of such an offering to repurchase our common stock and for other general corporate purposes.
-The arrangement to offer additional PRIDES is designed to enhance the trading value of the Rights by removing up to six million Rights from circulation via exchanges associated with the offering and to enhance the open market liquidity of New PRIDES by creating four million New PRIDES via exchanges associated with the offering.
+The arrangement to offer additional PRIDES is designed to enhance the trading value of the Rights by removing up to six million Rights from circulation via exchanges associated with the offering and to enhance the open market liquidity of New

+PRIDES by creating four million New PRIDES via exchanges associated with the offering.
 If holders of Rights do not acquire all such PRIDES, they will be offered to the public.
-Under the settlement agreement, the Company also agreed to file a shelf registration statement for an additional 15 million PRIDES, which could be issued by the Company at any time for cash.
-However, during the last 30 days prior to the expiration of the Rights in February 2001, the Company will be required to make these additional PRIDES available to holders of Rights at a price in cash equal to 105% of the theoretical value of the additional PRIDES as of a specified date.
-The PRIDES, if issued, would have the same terms as the currently outstanding PRIDES and could be used to exercise Rights.
-Based on common stock on March 17, 1999, the effect of the issuance of the New PRIDES will be to distribute approximately 19 million more shares of Company common stock when the mandatory purchase of Company common stock associated with the PRIDES occurs in February 2001.
-This represents approximately 2% more shares of Company common stock than are currently outstanding.
-The Rights will be distributed following final court approval of the settlement and after the effectiveness of the registration statement filed with the SEC covering the New PRIDES.
-It is presently expected that if the court approves the settlement and such conditions are fulfilled, the Rights will be distributed in August or September 1999.
-This summary of the settlement does not constitute an offer to sell any securities, which will only be made by means of a prospectus after a registration statement is filed with the SEC.
-There can be no assurance that the court will approve the agreement or that the conditions contained in the agreement will be fulfilled.
+Under the settlement agreement, the Company also agreed to file a shelf registration statement for an additional 15 million special PRIDES, which could be issued by the Company at any time for cash.
+However, during the last 30 days prior to the expiration of the Rights in February 2001, the Company will be required to make these additional PRIDES available to holders of Rights at a price in cash equal to 105% of their theoretical value.
+The special PRIDES, if issued, would have the same terms as the currently outstanding PRIDES and could be used to exercise Rights.
+Based on an average market price of \$17.53 per share of Company common stock (calculated based on the average closing price per share of Company common stock for the consecutive five-day period ended September 30, 1999), the effect of the issuance of the New PRIDES will be to distribute approximately 19 million more shares of Company common stock when the mandatory purchase of Company common stock associated with the PRIDES occurs in February 2001.